 Actually, I use that cab for almost all sounds when playing live, which ties in to what I said earlier about setting the levels.
 You can easily deal with volume changes between patches when you’re recording, but for live playing, getting the volumes just right is essential.
 Likewise, I found that the jump from a closed back 4×12″ to an open back 2×12″ or 1×12″ when switching from a Marshall to a Twin or Deluxe Reverb also made for a too big change in a live mix.
 I find it much easier to go with one cab for all the basic rigs – sometimes, I’ll use a different cab as a speciality thing (if I’m going for the Neil Young ”about to explode” tweed Deluxe sound, for instance).
 But my basic clean, grit, crunch and lead sounds all use the same cab and mike.
 And since I felt the 4x12s – while sounding awesome in isolation – were just too fat for a live mix, I ended up with a simulated Bogner 2×12″ with Vintage 30s.
 Using the same cab for almost all tones really helps the rig ”sit” just so, and stay consistently there, in the live mix.
 Again, for studio and recording work, I’ll happily experiment wildly.
 But those finer nuances rarely transfer to the live setting – I find that there it is better to provide a more consistent sound.

 Yes, you read right.
-Despite the nice stereo effects the modeler has to offer (especially with the Expansion Pack installed), I mainly use it in mono.
-The main reason is not to avoid having to cart around (not to mention pay for) a second powered monitor, but rather to make the guitar easier to fit into the mix.
-The problem with going stereo is that while it sounds nice where I stand, it is a very hard signal to position in the overall mix’ stereo field.
-You will inevitably end up with the guitar in the center, where it will be competing with the vocals.
+Despite the nice stereo effects the modeler has to offer (especially with the Expansion Pack installed), for live playing I use it in mono.
+The main reason is not to avoid having to cart around (not to mention pay for) a second powered monitor, or to save a channel in the mixer, but rather to make the guitar easier to fit into the mix.
+The problem with stereo is that while it may sound nice where I stand, in the sweet spot between my powered monitors (or in my in-ears), it is a very hard signal to position in the overall mix’ stereo field.
+You will inevitably end up with the core guitar signal in the center, where it will be competing with the vocals.
 Running the rig in mono makes it easier for the sound engineer to pan the guitar and place it where it should be in relation to the other instruments.
 Much better!
 And besides, it’s not like I need to use stereo reverb to place the guitar in a virtual room – I will be playing in a real room, after all… 🙂

 One tip when going mono… don’t switch the rig over to ”mono” mode.
 You can do that if you want, but any stereo fx present will sound strange due to phase cancellations.
 It’s better to just use the L or R output, and obviously stay away from too wide stereo fx (like ping-pong delays etc), as they will not be reproduced correctly.
 That tip goes for just about any stereo signal, by the way – summing to mono is almost always a bad idea.
 And if you do use stereo (be it a guitar rig or keyboard), make sure the sound engineer doesn’t feed both channels back to the same stage monitor – again, that will cause weird phase cancellations.
 You can feed the L side to one of the AUX sends and the R side to another, but don’t be tempted to feed both sides through the same system.